GSA/digitalgov.gov/content/posts/2015-04-27-the-content-corner-the-content-wars.md

   - The Content Corner
 ---

-{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/04/600-x-400-Woman-holding-digital-tablet-closeup-scyther5-iStock-Thinkstock-ThinkstockPhotos-455273179.jpg" alt="Woman holding digital tablet, closeup" %}
+{{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/04/600-x-400-Woman-holding-digital-tablet-closeup-scyther5-iStock-Thinkstock-ThinkstockPhotos-455273179.jpg" alt="Woman holding digital tablet, closeup" caption="" >}}

 One of the most interesting trends forming at the start of 2015 is the rise of new digital publishers.
 Online entities from Facebook to GE are continuing their strong forays into the world of content production.
 This shift, especially among social media platforms such as Facebook, Linked In and Snapchat, could significantly alter the digital landscape turning content partners into content competitors.